340B: Our Numbers

 Keck Hospital and USC Norris are eligible to participate in the 340B program because our medical centers provide care to a disproportionate share of low-income Medicare and Medi-Cal (Medicaid) patients.
 Keck Hospital has a disproportionate share hospital (DSH) percentage of 22.53%, and USC Norris has a DSH percentage of 32.19% (FY18).

 The savings gained through our participation in the 340B program help fund vital medical services and care to low-income, underinsured or uninsured patients in our community; health education; community benefit operations; and other programs, as listed above.
 The cost of prescription medications — in particular oncology medications for patients diagnosed with cancer — can be a source of financial strain for many patients, especially for those from low-income households.
-The services we provide to eligible patients, as a direct result of our participation in the 340B program, include a prescription card that covers the cost of medications.
-Our savings also help us extend access to specialized oncology services to patients in Orange County.
+Our savings also help us extend access to specialized oncology services throughout Southern California.

 Impact of Scaling Back the 340B Program